A survival guide to the Priestly blessing at the Kotel on Pesach and Sukkot!

 Every year people ask how best to do this, so I have compiled this blog post to put all the advice and reactions together in one place!
 Feel free to add your advice in the comments below, and share with your friends!

 When?
-This year, Pesach 2019, the main blessings will be on April 22nd.
-You can see details on the Kotel website, Shacharit is at 8:45am with the Shacharit blessing at approximately 9:30am.
+This year, Sukkot 2019, the main blessings will be on a date soon to be confirmed.
+You can check updates on the Kotel website.
+Shacharit is usually at 8:45am with the Shacharit blessing at approximately 9:30am.
 Mussaf is at 10am and the Mussaf blessing is at 10:15am.

 If you have small children, most people tend to not recommend going..but if you do, it is suggested that you stay in a more neutral area for example somewhere above the kotel where you can watch from a distance.
 Tour guide, Debra Nussbaum Stepan suggested that the overlook at Colel Chabad is a good place to see everything.